 How do Free Apps Make Money – Key Overview

 Have you ever thought of how free apps make profits?
-There are various monetization methods that helps in generating revenue.
+There are various monetization methods that help in generating revenue.
 We will discuss them in detail below.

 In reality, the most common method is Advertising.
 Though, it doesn’t work alone.
 Instead; there are many more techniques going on.
 Subscription plans and in-app purchases are getting preference nowadays as there is an increase seen of 50% in freemium model yearly.